 Colombia is recognized across the world for its amazing coffee, geographical diversity, and rich mineral resources.
-However, Colombia will soon also be known as major medical cannabis producer in the very near future.
+However, Colombia is now also be known as a major medical cannabis producer and supplier to the rest of the world.

 Thanks to its clear medical cannabis legal framework, and its geostrategic location, its ambitions of producing a 40-ton quota for cannabis, granted by the International Narcotics Control Board (INCB), makes it particularly attractive to foreign investors.
 Businesses and investors have taken the opportunity to get ahead of the curve and move quickly into the burgeoning cannabis industry.
 Interestingly, though, hemp is still a largely unknown element of this market.

 We explore Colombia’s emerging cannabis industry and the yet-undiscovered potential for businesses in producing hemp.